 - Weakness of one side of the face, so the face looks lopsided.

 If you think you might have shingles around the ear, see a doctor as soon as possible.
 If treatment is required, it works best if it is started early.
-Not all cases of shingles need treatment, however.
-See separate leaflet called Shingles (Herpes Zoster) for more information.
+However, not all cases of shingles need treatment.

 What should I do if I have earache?